 • ArtSticks come with all Moving Paintings in the collection pre-installed.
 You can unlock additional pieces with purchase at any time

-• Displaying art on your TV can be ideal because it's located in the most comfortable spot in your home.
-Transforming that big black rectangle into a place to enjoy art
+• Displaying art on your TV is great because it's located in the most comfortable spot in your home.
+Transforming that big black rectangle into a place for art

 • Easy to use: